Tree Form - Large Trees and Limited Space - Advantages to Maintaining a Central Leader

 Several trees species are naturally conical in shape such as Katsura, little leaf linden, Tulip and the conifers (spruce , pine , cedar).

-Some large trees are just meant to be Canopy trees such as Honey Locust or Beech trees or Norway Maple (as they get older) so have adequate space for these trees trees if you go this route.
+Some large trees are just meant to be Canopy trees such as Honey Locust, Clump Birch, or Norway Maple (as they get older) so have adequate space for these trees if you go this route.

 This oak has a defined main central Leader.
 If possible, maintaining this shape is desired in limited space as compared to the tree below